openfaas/openfaas-cloud/docs/COMPONENTS.md

 The buildkit GRPC daemon which builds the image and pushes it to the internal registry.
 The image is tagged with the SHA of the Git commit event.

-* Microservice: of-router
+* Microservice: edge-router

 The router component is the only ingress point for HTTP requests for serving functions and for enabling the GitHub/GitLab integration.
 It translates "pretty URLS" into URLs namespaced by a user prefix on the OpenFaaS API Gateway.

-* Microservice: of-auth
+* Microservice: edge-auth

 The auth service validates routes, can issue a JWT token and is called by the router component for every HTTP request.